Doctorate in Clinical Psychology

 Trainees spend 50% of the programme gaining supervised clinical experience on placements across the North-West of England.
 Several local NHS Trusts support the programme by providing these placements, many of which are in Merseyside, but also include Greater Manchester, Lancashire, Cheshire and Cumbria.

 Trainees need to be aware that in applying for the Liverpool programme, they have agreed that they will have to travel required distances from their home to the locations specified above.
 The majority of core placements will be in the Cheshire and Merseyside area; travel within placements will also be expected.
-It is necessary that all applicants must possess a full and valid driving licence that entitles them to drive in the UK, and have regular access to their own transport (own car or equivalent motorised vehicle) to enable them to fulfil the requirements of placements (subject to reasonable adjustments for disability, for which candidates without a driving licence must provide formal evidence in order for interview offers to be made).
+It is necessary that all applicants must possess a full and valid driving licence that entitles them to drive in the UK and have regular access to their own transport to enable them to fulfil the requirements of placements (subject to reasonable adjustments for disability, for which candidates without a driving licence must provide formal evidence prior to an interview offer being confirmed).
 If offered an interview, candidates will be required to confirm that they will be able to bring their photocard driving licence on the day, which will also be used as documented photographic proof of identity.
 Candidates without a photocard licence must bring their paper driving licence and current valid passport.
-Candidates who attend on the day of the interview without valid documentation (or proof of driving licence exemption) will not be interviewed.
+In cases where the required documentation has not been received at a stated "cut-off" date prior to the interview, candidates will have their interview offer withdrawn.

 If English is not an applicant's first language and their university qualifications were not taught and examined in English, they will need to provide evidence that they have an adequate level of English language ability.
 This should be a TOEFL or IELTS test if possible, and a copy should be submitted with their application.
 The minimum scores needed are: 100 for internet-based TOEFL, 600 for paper-based TOEFL or 7.0 for IELTS with no element below 6.5.

-Applicants should have home (UK/EU) fees status and be eligible to work in the NHS.
-Please see the funding section below for more details about this requirement.
+Applicants should have home fees status (please see the Funding section below for further details).

-Applicants entering the programme who are registered for a higher degree such as an MSc, MPhil or PhD (or equivalent) will be expected to have submitted their thesis in advance of the start of the training programme in September 2020 (although any viva voce examinations can take place after this date, usually within three months of starting on the D.Clin.Psych. programme).
+Trainees on the Doctorate in Clinical Psychology cannot be doubly registered for study on another postgraduate degree.
+Applicants accepted onto the programme who are registered for a higher degree such as an MSc, MPhil or PhD (or equivalent) will be expected to have submitted their thesis in advance of the start of the training programme in September 2021, although any viva voce examinations can take place after this date, usually within three months of starting on the D.Clin.Psych. programme.

 In order to promote greater diversity in our profession, we take positive action where disability is disclosed.
 In practice, this means that anyone with a declared disability who is placed on the reserve list for interview, will automatically be offered an interview.
-For the future, we are also considering how to promote diversity even further in our selection procedures.
+Please note that a declared disability does not guarantee an interview if the applicant's short-listing scores fall below the minimum needed for a reserve interview offer.

 Fitness to practise is a requirement of all professions registered with the Health & Care Professions Council (please see the HCPC website if you need more information about fitness to practise).
 During training, monitoring of fitness to practise is the responsibility of course centres.
 Concerns about fitness to practise could also be raised during the selection process, including the manner and tone of written and verbal communications with the course centre at any stage of the selection process, as well as behaviour both during and between interviews for those candidates called for interview.